-We may also be restricted under our collaboration agreement with Roche from entering into future agreements on certain terms with potential collaborators.
+We may also be restricted under our collaboration agreements with Roche and CStone from entering into future agreements on certain terms with potential collaborators.
 Collaborations are complex and time-consuming to negotiate and document.
 In addition, there have been a significant number of recent business combinations among large pharmaceutical companies that have resulted in a reduced number of potential future collaborators.